UNIVERSAL-IT-SYSTEMS/windows-on-fridges/content/webservices/pathfinding.md

   * Install Microsoft Visio 2013 if you don't have one already

 * Step 2
-  * Take any map of the space in JPEG or PDF format and open it in Visio
+  * Take any map of the space in JPEG format and open it in Visio
     * WARNING: Other file types might work with this instructions but were not tested.
     * HINT: Cannot open your map in Visio?
 You might have to change the file type at the bottom right corner of the pop-up.
     ![Opening in Visio](/windows-on-fridges/img/map/1.jpg)